CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 11.=[G/Z/ol/3]

-12.Ti=XII.
-MISCELLANEOUS
+12.Ti=MISCELLANEOUS

 12.1.Ti=Amendments

 12.1.0.sec=This Agreement is subject to amendment only with the written Consent of the Manager and the Majority Members; provided, however, that no amendment to this Agreement may:

-12.1.1.sec=a.
-Modify the limited liability of a Member or Manager; modify the indemnification and exculpation rights of the Covered Persons; or increase in any material respect the liabilities or responsibilities of, or diminish in any material respect the rights or protections of, any Member or Manager under this Agreement, in each case, without the Consent of each affected Member or Covered Person, as the case may be;
+12.1.1.sec=Modify the limited liability of a Member or Manager; modify the indemnification and exculpation rights of the Covered Persons; or increase in any material respect the liabilities or responsibilities of, or diminish in any material respect the rights or protections of, any Member or Manager under this Agreement, in each case, without the Consent of each affected Member or Covered Person, as the case may be;

 12.1.2.sec=Alter the interest of any Member in income, gains and losses or amend any portion of Article IV without the Consent of each Member adversely affected by that amendment;